-Maintain access to driveways on U.S. 401 but have slower travel time 55.60 Have faster travel time on U.S. 401 but limit access to driveways have slower travel time access to driveways
+Maintain access to driveways on U.S. 401 but have slower travel time 55.60 Have faster travel time on U.S. 401 but limit access to driveways -- ------- ---

 There was no absolute consensus on the question of improvement of walkability when public and CTT survey results were combined, thus it was determined that 10' multi-use paths on both sides of U.S. 401 would sufficiently enhance bicycle and pedestrian mobility.